ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 * Your PC and phone must be connected to the same network
 * Only for android phones

-If you have your pc and android phone connected to the same router and you have a strong wifi connection on your phone, this is the option you should use.
+If you have your PC and android phone connected to the same router and you have a strong wifi connection on your phone, this is the option you should use.

 #### Tutorial:

 Download the app IP Webcam from the play store.
 Start the app.
 Under video preferences->video resolution, select the resolution you wish to use.
-You should try to use a 4:3 aspect ration with a resolution of around 800x600.
+You should try to use a 4:3 aspect ratio with a resolution of around 800x600.
 Then, go back and click start server.
 Try to connect to your phone through your browser: click the help icon if you dont know how

 ### Using IP-Webcam wired: